Chapter 951 of the Wisconsin Statutes prohibits crimes against animals.

 Did you know that Wisconsin has an entire chapter in its criminal code devoted to crimes against animals?
 Chapter 951 of the Wisconsin Statutes covers crimes against animals and the penalties you face if convicted of one of these crimes.
+Crimes involving animals range from forfeitures to serious felonies, so certainly hiring a top-rated criminal defense attorney is crucial to your defense.

-What’s an Animal?
+What’s an animal?

 Believe it or not, the statute specifies what constitutes an “animal.”
 Animals include every living warm-blooded creature, reptiles, and amphibians.
 The statute excludes humans from this definition.
 The statute also explains that Chapter 951 does not controvert any law regulating wild animals under Chapter 169.
 It also does not apply to the taking of wild animals.

-Mistreatment of Animals
+Mistreatment of animals

 The main crime in this section is titled mistreatment of animals.
 Section 951.02 prohibits treating any animal in a cruel manner, regardless of whether the animal belongs to them.
 It does not prohibit normal and accepted veterinary practices.
 The definition of “cruel” means causing unnecessary and excessive pain or suffering.
 It also means causing unjustifiable injury or death.
 For this to be a crime, the prosecution must prove that you either intentionally or negligently treated an animal in a cruel manner.